 Mingjia Liu joined the San Francisco Opera as Principal Oboe in 2010.
-Recognized for his charismatic performing skill and "singing ability" on the instrument, he is currently the youngest Principal Oboist of all the professional orchestras in the United States.
-He was selected from nearly 180 applicants for his outstanding playing and musicianship.
+Recognized for his charismatic performing skill and "singing ability" on the instrument, he was selected from nearly 180 applicants for his outstanding playing and musicianship.

 Since joining the orchestra, Mr. Liu has received many favorable reviews from critics:

 "The standout was Principal Oboist, Mingjia Liu, who plays his solos exceptionally well.
 This however comes as no surprise as Liu's technique is always clean and flawless in the pit ..." ~ GB Opera Magazine and quotes from Nicola Luisotti, Music Director of the San Francisco Opera as "... having his sound come from God".